 Hereunder, I outline the steps to follow if you hope to achieve effective remedies for your itchy sunburns on the skin and also chickenpox among children.

 How to Use Baking Soda Bath for Sunburns

 There are many ways or forms you can use baking soda baths to remedy sunburns.
 As you know, many people get surprised particularly after spending some time swimming in a pool or at the beach only to find that they have sunburns.

 To treat the symptoms of sunburn using baking soda, you simply need to add in a tepid bath, 2 oz. of this household product.
 There you are!
 A perfect recipe to help you relieve the pain associated with sunburn.

-If you have an itching skin, you can use baking soda as your best natural remedy.
-Although you may get some help from over the counter anti-itch creams, you can’t rely on such products because some of them have ingredients that can worsen the problem.
+If you have itching skin, you can use baking soda as your best natural remedy.
+Although you may get some help from over-the-counter anti-itch creams, you can’t rely on such products because some of them have ingredients that can worsen the problem.

 This leaves you with baking soda as your best organic way to stop itchiness.
 You need to whip up a baking soda paste or bath.
 You can use this product on many parts of your body, including your underarms, face, and feet.

 There are about six steps you can use this natural method to remedy your itching skin.
 The stages include the following:

 - Add between 1/2 and 1 teacup of baking soda to warm bathwater.

 - Let the mixture stay for a few minutes until baking soda completely gets dissolved.